linkev/Dell-Optiplex-7050-Micro-Hackintosh/README.md

 I have swapped from DW1820A to the DW1560 recently to see if Airdrop/Continuity/Handoff would work better, but I'm just not sure on both of these cards anymore.
 It seems [itlwm](https://github.com/OpenIntelWireless/itlwm) is making very good progress and you're better off with an Intel card these days.
 Still, I'll keep it in there since I am connected via Ethernet anyway.

-I use exelban Stats to monitor everything about my system in the menu bar: https://github.com/exelban/stats
+I am using [exelban's Stats](https://github.com/exelban/stats) to monitor CPU, GPU, Memory, Disk, Temperatures, Fan Speed and Network.

 This has been a great Plex Server throughout its use, very good Minecraft server too and have Wireguard VPN Server setup with [this guide](https://barrowclift.me/post/wireguard-server-on-macos).